A cocktail recipe using cranberry sauce leftovers to make a vodka Cape Codder cocktail.

 With this week being the start of #LeftOverWeek, I wanted to give you a cocktail that would burn away one of those Thanksgiving classics, cranberry sauce.
 This Lit Reindeer cocktail is incredibly easy to make as it’s just a Cape Codder with cranberry sauce (preferably the more liquid-esq kind over the solid gelatine as it’s harder to get to mix) instead of cranberry juice and an optional sprig of rosemary.
 I love the way the rosemary tastes in this cocktail, so I highly recommend its addition.

 All you do is take vodka (or cranberry vodka), cranberry sauce, lime juice, simple syrup (optional) and a rosemary sprig to a cocktail shaker.
 Give it a hard shake for about a minute since you are working with a thicker liquid with the sauce.
 Then pour on ice or leave it martini style.
 It’s strong like a martini but that’s why it’s LIT!
 That’s it!
 Can you get any easier or tastier?

-- 1 oz Simple Syrup (optional if your cranberry sauce is not sweet to your liking)
+- 1 ounces Simple Syrup optional if your cranberry sauce is not sweet to your liking

 - Rosemary Sprig

 Into a shaker add your cranberry sauce, lime juice, vodka, and simple syrup*.
 Fill with ice to the liquid line.
 Give it a hard shake for 1 minute.